Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

 Since $\Delta^k \rightarrow 0$, we have

 Now Eq. (\ref{ebound}) implies

 Combining this with Eq. (\ref{bounds}), we have that $\|e^k\|_2 \rightarrow 0$ and this proves the second claim of the lemma. \end{proof}

+\ao{With these lemmas in place, we now turn to the proof of Theorem \ref{mainoptthm}.
+Our approach will be to view the decentralized subgradient method as a perturbation of a subgradient-like process followed by {\em averaging} of the entries of the vector $x^k$.
+Provided that the step-size $\alpha^k$ decays to zero at the appropriate rate, we will argue that (i) the vector $x^k$ is not too far from its average and (ii) this average makes continual progress towards} \an{a minimizer of the function $f(\cdot)$}.

 \begin{proof} [Proof of Theorem \ref{mainoptthm}] Recall that we are assuming, for simplicity, that the functions $f_i$ are from $\R$ to $\R$.
-As before, let $y^k$ be the average of the entries of the vector $x^k \in \R^n$, i.e., Since the matrices $A^k$ are doubly stochastic, $\1^T A^k = \1^T$ so that
+As before, let $y^k$ be the average of the entries of the vector $x^k \in \R^n$, i.e.,